programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

            y = "Average of engagements counts") + scale_x_discrete(labels=c("FALSE" = "Not Verified", "TRUE" = "Verified"))

+The visualisation looks a lot like the previous bar charts, but the difference here is `facet_wrap`, which creates three bar charts for each type of interaction.

 {% include figure.html filename="scalable-reading-of-structured-data-3.png" caption="Means of different interaction count dispersed on verified status in the period from 4 December 2021 until 13 December 2021.
 The total number of tweets was 2435." %}

-The visualisation looks a lot like the previous bar charts, but the difference here is `facet_wrap`, which creates three bar charts for each type of interaction:

 # Step 3: Reproducible and Systematic Selection of datapoints for Close Reading
 One of the great advantages of combining close and distant reading is the possibility for making a systematic and reproducible selection of datapoints for close reading.
 When you have explored your dataset using two different methods of distant reading in Steps 1 and 2, you can use these insights to systematically select specific datapoints for a closer reading.
 A close reading will enable you to explore interesting trends in your data, and further unpack chosen phenomena to investigate in depth.